-Luckily, peanut butter cookies can actually be good for you- refined sugar free, gluten free and vegan.
-I still don’t have any self control around the things, but at least I don’t have to worry about unhealthy ingredients.
-I can have cookie eating sprees with this recipe and I don’t have to feel bad in the slightest.
-There is honestly no reason to!
+Luckily, peanut butter cookies can actually be good for you – refined sugar free, gluten free and vegan.
+All these healthier adaptions make these cookies so enticing without having to worry about unhealthy ingredients.
+I can have cookie eating sprees with this recipe and I don’t have to feel bad in the slightest!

-They are so peanut buttery, soft and delicious all the while being healthy!
-You could probably add in protein powder or agave inulin for an added boost of nutrition.
-But the already natural ingredient list proves to be beneficial to health.
+They are so peanut buttery, soft and delicious you won’t miss any of the traditional ingredients.
+You could probably add in protein powder or agave inulin for an added boost of nutrition… but the already natural ingredient list proves to be beneficial to health.
 These cookies are high in protein, fiber and vitamins.
 Those are the kind of cookies that should be eaten guilt free, even if you try to eat them for dinner!

 1 1/2 teaspoons Baking Soda